Cloudflare AI Labyrinth, Bot Fight Mode, and AI Crawl Control — Which to Enable

 Block or allow - your call (training crawlers)

-These crawlers collect data for training future AI models.
-They don’t directly drive search traffic.
-The tradeoff: blocking saves bandwidth and protects content rights, but your data may be underrepresented in future model versions.
+These collect data to train future AI models.
+They don't drive search traffic.
+The tradeoff is real but lopsided for e-commerce: blocking saves bandwidth and protects content rights, the cost is your data may be underrepresented in future model versions.

-• GPTBot — OpenAI model training.
-Blocking does NOT affect ChatGPT search — OAI-SearchBot handles that separately.
+• GPTBot - OpenAI model training.
+Blocking it does NOT affect ChatGPT search - OAI-SearchBot handles that separately, and people get this backwards constantly.
 A BuzzStream study found 88.2% of sites blocking GPTBot still appear in AI citations.

 • ClaudeBot - Anthropic model training.
 Not the same as Claude-SearchBot (search) or Claude-User (live queries).
 Blocking ClaudeBot only stops training use (Search Engine Land).